SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations: Experimental Results

-\paragraph{Results} The results presented in Table~\ref{tab: ASR AT finetune} demonstrate that \ours{} learns high-quality speech and audio representations that transfer well to the downstream tasks.
-For speech, our \spears{} Base and Large achieve relative WER reductions of 25.9\% and 13.2\% on the test-other set in LS-960 compared to their WavLM counterparts, with similar model size and pre-training data.
-For general audio, the \speara{} Base model achieves an mAP of 49.3 on AS-2M, surpassing all other audio SSL models\footnote{A strict comparable AT fine-tuning setup with all models pre-trained with the same amount of data is shown in Appendix~\ref{app: teacher model ablation}, where our Base-scaled \speara{} model consistently outperforms SOTA audio SSL models.} (except Dasheng Base, which is pre-trained with 20 times more general audio data), and \speara{} Large improves further to 49.8 on AS-2M.
-These results highlight the effectiveness of using fine-grained MVQ tokens as pre-training targets in \ours{}.
+The results presented in Table~\ref{tab: ASR AT finetune} demonstrate that \ours{} learns high-quality representations in both single-domain and dual-domain setups.
+In the speech domain, \spears{} Base and Large achieve relative WER reductions of 25.9\% and 13.2\% on the test-other set in LS-960 compared to their WavLM counterparts with similar model size and pre-training data.
+In the audio domain, \speara{} Base pre-trained on AudioSet achieves an mAP of 49.3 on AS-2M, surpassing all other audio SSL models pre-trained on AudioSet.
+After increasing the model size, \speara{} Large improves further to 49.7 on AS-2M.

-Moreover, the dual-domain models successfully learn a unified representation space capable of handling both tasks with minimal performance loss, achieving ASR and AT performance comparable to their single-domain counterparts, and this performance gap diminishes as model capacity increases.
+Moreover, our dual-domain models successfully learn a unified representation space capable of handling both tasks with minimal performance loss comparable to their single-domain counterparts, and this performance gap diminishes as model capacity increases.
 Specifically, the WER for \spearsa{} Large model on test-other is only 0.1 higher than the speech-domain specialist \spears{} Large, while its mAP is only 0.2 lower than the \speara{} Large.
-This demonstrates that with sufficient model capacity, our dual-domain pre-training scheme enables a single model to learn a unified representation space with strong capability for both domains.
-It should be noted that this versatility is particularly important, since the single-domain models yield poor cross-domain capability (see \spears{} on AT or \speara{} on ASR).
-Finally, our largest model \spearsa{} XLarge further improves the performance on ASR and AT, setting a new state-of-the-art for SSL models on AS-2M AT task by achieving an mAP of 50.0.
+It should be noted that this versatility is particularly important, since all single-domain models show poor cross-domain transfer capability (see \spears{} on AT and \speara{} on ASR).
+Compared to USAD, \spearsa{} consistently achieves better performance while using less pre-training data.

-In summary, the experiments in Table~\ref{tab: ASR AT finetune} suggest that the representations learnt through \ours{} adapt well to both domains after fine-tuning, proving its strong capability of learning both domain-specific and unified representations that excel in both speech and general audio domains.